 - A. Superseding Order.
 Emergency Order Nos.
 2020-01 through 2020-31 and Nos.
-2021-01 through 2021-07 issued by the Office of the Mayor City and County of Honolulu (related to the COVID-19 pandemic) are hereby rescinded to the extent they have not been already and are superseded by this Order. - B. Duration.
-This Order shall take effect immediately upon signing and will continue through July 9, 2021, unless it is extended, rescinded, superseded, or amended by a subsequent order, or as otherwise provided under Haw.
+2021-01 through 2021-08 issued by the Office of the Mayor City and County of Honolulu (related to the COVID-19 pandemic) are hereby rescinded to the extent they have not been already and are superseded by this Order once it becomes effective. - B. Duration.
+This Order shall take effect on July 8, 2021 and will continue through September 5, 2021, unless it is extended, rescinded, superseded, or amended by a subsequent order, or as otherwise provided under Haw.
 Rev. Stat. ch.
 127A. - C. Enforcement.
 All law enforcement of the State of Hawai'i and City shall ensure compliance with and enforce these Orders in accordance with Haw.
 Rev. Stat. § 127A-29 and Mayor's Rules. - D. Promulgation/posting.
 This Order shall be posted on the City website as soon as practicable in one or more appropriate places, and shall remain posted while in effect. - E. Severability.
 If any provision of the Orders or their application to any person or circumstance is held to be invalid, the remainder of the Orders, including the application of such part or provision to other persons or circumstances, shall not be affected and shall continue in full force and effect.
 To this end, the provisions of the Orders are severable.